TaslimOwolarafe/AltSchool-Flask-Blog-Assignment/README.md

 ## Contributing

-This is an assignment so might not be welcome.
+This is a school project so might not be welcome.